haydenrust1/README_Generator/README.md

   ![License](https://img.shields.io/badge/license-MIT-blue)

   ## Description
-  * this application seeks to provide users with a taylord README.md file for their own projects!
+  * this application seeks to provide users with a tailored README.md file for their own projects!

   ## Table of Contents
   * [Installation](#installation)